 The largest number of deer are seen during fall, winter and spring.
 Wild turkeys migrate into the thickets with their young in September and groups number into the hundreds.
 Breeding season is completed by mid-April with a few remaining to nest in the area.

 Visitors are encouraged to enjoy this wildlife habitat by staying in one of three cottages.
 Each cottage offers privacy in the natural setting of live oak and pecan timber.
-Day visitors are welcome to visit the observation room on Saturdays in the months of April through August.
+Day visitors are welcome to visit the observation room on Saturdays from 9:00am - 12:00pm in the months of APRIL through JULY.
 Join us and experience nature at its finest!